LLHolmes/war-oo-js/NOTES.md

   - Has Points - Integer
   - Has Facedown - Boolean ???

+#### Deck
+  - Has cards - Array of Cards
+  - Has shuffledCards - Array of Cards after shuffling
+  - Can shuffle cards
+  - Can deal Cards

 #### Player
   - Has a Name - String
   - Has a Pile - Array of Cards